-Notes 2010 HK\$'000 2009 HK\$'000

-Contractual rental and rental-related income

-received/receivable from the RHIHL Group (i) 946,634 789,358

-Contractual rental and rental-related income

-received/receivable from the PHL Group (ii) 24,000 4,710

-Development consultancy and construction fees charged

-by the PHL Group (iii) (4,550) -

-Interest expense charged by the Deutsche Bank Group (iv) (59,258) (49,982)

-REIT Manager fees (v) (75,381) (70,801)

-Trustee fees (vi) (2,644) (2,173)

-Valuation fees paid/payable to the Valuer (vii) (931) (660)
+Notes 2011 HK\$'000 2010 HK\$'000 Contractual rental and rental-related income received/receivable from the RHIHL Group (i) 687,038 946,634 Hotel management fees charged by the RHIHL Group (ii) (2,313) Marketing fee charged by the RHIHL Group (iii) (441) - Contractual rental and rental-related income received/receivable from the PHL Group (iv) 24,000 Development consultancy and construction fees charged by the PHL Group (v) (4,550) Building management fee charged by the PHL Group (vi) (387) Interest expense charged by the Deutsche Bank Group (vii) (58,881) (59,258) REIT Manager fees (viii) (75,518) (75,381) Trustee fees (ix) (2,601) (2,644) Valuation fees paid/payable to the Valuer (x) (846) (931)

-- (i) The rental and rental-related income are earned by the Group in accordance with the relevant agreements with respect to the Initial Hotels, details of which, including the terms, are set out in note 5 to the consolidated financial statements. - (ii) The rental and rental-related income are earned by the Group in accordance with the lease with respect to the Regal iClub Building, details of which, including the terms, are set out in note 5 to the consolidated financial statements. - (iii) The development consultancy and construction fees were charged by the PHL Group in accordance with the terms of the relevant agreements. - (iv) The interest expense is related to bank balances maintained and interest rate swaps with the Deutsche Bank Group.
-The interest expense is incurred thereon in accordance with the relevant bank agreements and swap contracts with the Deutsche Bank Group. - (v) The REIT Manager is entitled to receive Base Fees, Variable Fees and the Acquisition Fee, details of which, including the terms, are set out in note 6 to the consolidated financial statements. - (vi) The Trustee is entitled to receive trustee fees (calculated and payable quarterly) at rates ranging from 0.015% per annum to 0.025% per annum based on the value of all the assets of Regal REIT as at the end of the reporting period subject to a minimum of HK\$66,000 per month. - (vii) The valuation fees were charged by the Valuer in accordance with the terms of the relevant agreements.
+- (i) The rental and rental-related income earned by the Group was in accordance with the relevant agreements with respect to the Initial Hotels, details of which, including the terms, are set out in note 5 to the consolidated financial statements. - (ii) Hotel management fees comprised of (a) a base fee, for an amount based on 2% of the gross hotel revenue, and (b) an incentive fee based on 5% of the excess of the gross operating profit over the base fee and fixed charges in accordance with the corresponding hotel management agreement. - (iii) The marketing fee in respect of Regal iClub Hotel Hotel portion was charged at 1% of the gross hotel revenue of Regal iClub Hotel Hotel portion in accordance with the corresponding hotel management agreement. - (iv) The rental and rental-related income in the prior year earned by the Group was in accordance with the lease with respect to Regal iClub Hotel, details of which, including the terms, are set out in note 5 to the consolidated financial statements. - (v) The development consultancy and construction fees were charged by the PHL Group in accordance with the terms of the relevant agreements. - (vi) The building management fee was charged at a mutually agreed amount payable on a monthly basis in respect of Regal iClub Hotel Other portions. - (vii) The interest expense is related to bank balances maintained and interest rate swaps arranged with the Deutsche Bank Group.
+The incurred interest expense thereon was in accordance with the corresponding bank agreements and swap contracts with the Deutsche Bank Group. - (viii) The REIT Manager is entitled to receive Base Fees, Variable Fees and the Acquisition Fee, details of which, including the terms, are set out in note 7 to the consolidated financial statements. - (ix) The Trustee is entitled to receive trustee fees (calculated and payable quarterly) at rates ranging from 0.015% per annum to 0.025% per annum based on the value of all the assets of Regal REIT as at the end of the reporting period subject to a minimum of HK\$66,000 per month. - (x) The valuation fees were charged by the Valuer in accordance with the terms of the relevant agreements.